MyWorldEva/MyWorldEva/README.md

 - 👋 Hi, I’m Eva!
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding bots
+- 🤖 I will be posting how-to properly code a bot
 - 🌱 I’m currently learning JS (JavaScript)
-- 📫 How to reach me: My gmail: halinpalin467@gmail.com
+- 📫 How to reach me:
+Gmail: halinpalin467@gmail.com

 <!---
 MyWorldEva/MyWorldEva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.